serebrov/serebrov.github.io-hugo/content/posts/2019-06-16-multi-origin-cloudfront-setup.md

 The distribution can have one or more origins (these are our services - landing page, S3 app, wordpress, etc).

-And each origins has behaviors - rules defining how CloudFront will work for the specific request path:
+And each origin has behaviors - rules defining how CloudFront will work for the specific request path:
 - Allowed protocols (HTTP, HTTPS) and HTTP methods
 - Caching settings
 - Lambda@Edge functions to add custom logic to the request or response processing.